 - ✓ Paisley and Tara \$36,926

-- ✓ Chesley, Arran-Elderslie's share \$9,413
+- ✓ Chesley, Arran-Elderslie's share \$14,832

-- ✓ Proposed for 2024 \$27,730
+- ✓ Proposed for 2024 \$46,301

 It should be noted that in 2018, the Municipality began receiving funds from Ontario Power Generation (OPG) as part of the Deep Geologic Repository Project.
 Total funds received were \$155,369, with an unspent balance being held in Reserves of \$134,526.

 Determination on how these remaining funds are to be used is still be determined.
 The Municipality has received confirmation from OPG that the use of the funds is at the discretion of the Municipality, wherever it deems best, whether for capital and infrastructure or for operating costs, and furthermore, there are no reporting requirements associated with these funds.

 One option could be the possible use of some of the funds from the OPG Reserve to finance the costs associated with the Mandatory Certification Program for 2023 and 2024.
+The 2023 budget reflects the use of these funds to finance the training costs.